The University of Gdańsk

 The University offers a wide range of forms of education.
 Some of these are interdisciplinary, and several can be undertaken in cooperation with other academic centres in Poland and abroad (including MOST and ERASMUS student exchanges).
 Our programmes are directed to a wide range of potential students, irrespective of age, profession, place of residence, or previous education, in accordance with the principle of lifelong learning.

-The University of Gdańsk provides education in 73 fields of study, comprising 217 specializations, in day and weekend studies, at the level of first or second cycle studies, or within comprehensive (long cycle) five-year master’s programmes.
+The University of Gdańsk provides education in 72 fields of study, comprising 222 specializations, full-time and part-time studies, at the level of first or second cycle studies, or within comprehensive (long cycle) five-year master’s programmes.
 Every year new fields of study are developed, and every effort is made to adapt our programmes to the needs of the job market.
 The syllabuses in the majority of new fields have a general educational or practical orientation, and they are devised in cooperation with experts and those with practical experience in specific areas.
 In this the University draws on the knowledge and experience of employers.
-The latest fields of study at the University of Gdańsk include Chemical Business, Diplomacy, Eastern Studies, Balkan Studies, Theatre Studies and also nuclear safety and radiological protection, Medical Biology, Water Resource Management and Protection, Sea Ichthyology, Film and Audiovisual Culture, and European Business Administration (conducted in English).
+The latest fields of study at the University of Gdańsk include Chemical Business, Diplomacy Studies, Balkan Studies, Eastern Studies, Theater Studies, Law in Administration and Economy, Sinology, Iberian Studies, Neurobiopsychology, Language, Culture and Economy of Finland, Applications Computing in Business, Taxes and Tax Consultancy.
+In the academic year 2017/2018 it is planned to open new fields of study (Aquaculture Business and Technology – full-time studies at the level of first cycle at the Faculty of Oceanography and Geography, European and International Business Law – part-time studies at the level of second cycle at the Faculty of Law and Administration) and the new specialization (Psychology of work and business – stationary and non-stationary master studies in the field of Psychology at the Faculty of Social Sciences).

 In several faculties, including Economics, Management, Chemistry, Law and Administration, Mathematics, Physics and Informatics, Languages and Intercollegiate Faculty of Biotechnology classes are conducted in English as well as in Polish.
-The University’s foreign-language instructors allow students to develop their foreign language skills in 8 languages.
+The University’s foreign-language instructors allow students to develop their foreign language skills in 7 languages.
 Students can choose from a wide range of sporting and physical activities.
 Students also engage in research as part of their studies.
-There are some 200 student research groups and forums at the University.
-Some students undertake their first research activities within the framework of grants won by their teachers.
+At the university works actively 155 departmental student research and 16 student associations, organizations and inter-scientific circles, some students undertake their first research activities within the framework of grants won by their teachers.
 Doctoral studies or postgraduate non-degree studies allow them to continue to pursue their scholarly-scientific interests, and also to enhance their existing qualifications.

 Projects such as the Open University, in which academic teachers offer instruction via a range of media, are also expanding.
 There are more and more interactive, e-learning courses and books and journals available in electronic form.
 This type of communication is made possible by the University’s IT infrastructure, which includes almost 6000 computer stations with full internet connection.
 University of Gdańsk students can use modern workshops such as the Thomson Reuters Data Suite, which provides free access to financial data relating to firms, a unique dealing room (in which they may practice stock-market operations in real time), IT workshops with mobile technologies, a modern translation laboratory for teaching oral translation, a fully-equipped radio station that is one of the most modern in Poland, a physics laboratory for undergraduate and doctoral students with unique (in Poland) measuring equipment, a workshop for applied work in medical physics and for medical imaging, and a trading lab.